code0monkey1/nexjs-13-fundamentals/README.md

 1. Now, you would conditionally render logged in persons pic/name if person is logged in

-1. Create a similar fragment for when the user is not logged in
+1. Create a similar fragment for when the user is not logged in with a signout button , which has and `onClick = {signOut}`, where the `signOut` function comes from `next-auth/react`

-1.